History of the Upper Falls

 In 1903/1904, Miss Kelsall was listed as a property owner (Lot 177 Falls Road) - she acquired Lot 178 in 1915.
 She was a neighbour of J D Manning, with both their properties straddling Lesmurdie Brook.
 She had a somewhat fractious relationship with her neighbour, writing to the Darling Range Road Board that "her very disobliging and churlish neighbour, Mr J S Manning, refused to clear his side of the Yule Brook thereby causing flooding on her side. " (Lesmurdie Brook has its headwaters in Walliston and joins Yule Brook in Wattle Grove at the base of the Lesmurdie Falls.)

 In the 1950s, Mr Knight lived in the area now known as the Terraces; Miss Ellson also lived in another residence close by.
-This property was later sold to the Ruland family who built a new house on the northern side of the creek and lived there until the land was resumed by the Metropolitan Regional Authority.
+This property was later sold to the Ruland family who built two new houses on the northern side of the creek and lived there until the land was resumed by the Metropolitan Regional Authority.
 In the late 1940s, Doctor Thornton and his family lived closer to the Falls.
 Dr Thornton was a GP, operating his practice from a shopfront near the Kalamunda Hotel.
 His wife and five children operated a café, based at their house.
 This property was later bought by Val Abbott before being resumed by the Metropolitan Regional Planning Authority in 1973.

 ......to be continued